 In this article, we specifically discuss hard money lenders as private lenders.
 This is because hard money loans typically have short loan terms between 1 – 3 years, interest rates between 7% – 12%, and lender fees between 1.5% – 10%.
 Conversely, private lenders in a borrower’s primary or second-degree circles have loan terms, rates, and costs that vary widely.

-Private money lenders are right for many different types of people:
+Private money lenders are right for the following types of people:

-- Short-term fix-and-flippers looking to purchase, renovate, and sell a property within 1 year.
+- Fix-and-flippers looking to purchase, renovate, and sell a property within 1 year.

 - Buy-and-hold investors looking to purchase and renovate a property before refinancing with a conventional mortgage.